xaprb/story/exampleSite/content/author-pages.md

 ```
 params:
-   author: "Baron Schwartz"
+   author: "Jane Smith"
 ```

-That's exactly what this sample site you're reading right now does: Baron is the author by default, but Elvis is the author of _this_ content you're reading now.
+That's exactly what this sample site you're reading right now does: Jane is the author by default, but Elvis is the author of _this_ content you're reading now.

 ### Creating Author Profiles